cristianstaicu/SecBench.js/ReDoS/README.md

 Below there is a list of **ReDoS vulnerabilities**

+There are a total of **67** vulnearblities with PoC available in this.

 Note: The threshold is set as **1** second to consider it as ReDoS vulnerability

 | S.no | CVE                                                                             | Pacakage name        | Function     | Description about the Function                                                                                                    | Exploit availability |